Exawind/amr-wind/docs/sphinx/theory/theory.rst

 Calculating actuator forces relies on sampling the velocity field at actuator points at the beginning of each time step (*n*).
-Actuator-based models, i.e., actuator lines and actuator disks, rely on internal implementations (e.g., joukowsky disk, actuator-line wing) or external turbine tools (OpenFAST) that use these sampled velocities to calculate forces and the motion of actuator points.
+Actuator-based models, i.e., actuator lines and actuator disks, rely on internal implementations (e.g., Joukowsky disk, actuator-line wing) or external turbine tools (OpenFAST) that use these sampled velocities to calculate forces and the motion of actuator points.
 When the Godunov method is used, the motion of actuator points must be incorporated